JanSharp/VRCLockstep/Documentation~/clients.md

   - The lifetime of a client is one join-leave cycle of a player
   - A rejoining player ends up being a different client
   - Lockstep stores the player's display name as part of the lockstep game state to enable checking if a client actually refers to a player which was in the world previously
   - A client exists separate from the `VRCPlayerApi`.
-In particular when a player leaves, the client stays in the game state for a little bit longer, so the `VRCPlayerApi` for that client's player id no longer exits
+In particular when a player leaves, the client stays in the game state for a little bit longer, so the `VRCPlayerApi` for that client's player id no longer exists